Inattentional blindness: Change blindness

-Additional factors exhibiting effects on it
+Additional factors

 Age and expertise

 In 2006, Daniel Memmert conducted a series of studies in which he tested how the age and expertise of participants affect inattentional blindness.
 Using the gorilla video, he tested 6 different groups of participants.
 There were 2 groups of children (average age=7) half with no experience in basketball, and the other half with 2 years experience; 2 groups of juniors (average age=13) half with no experience in basketball, and the other half with 5 years of experience; and 2 groups of adults (average age = 24) half with no experience in basketball, the other half with over 12 years of experience.
 He then instructed all the groups to keep track of how many passes the people on the black team made.

 Overall, the children with or without any basketball experience failed to perceive the gorilla more than the juniors or the adults.
 There were no significant difference between the inexperienced junior and adult groups, or between the experienced junior and adult groups.
 This pattern of results suggests that until the approximate age of 13, presumably because certain aspects of cognition are still under development, inattentional blindness occurrences are more frequent, but become consistent throughout the remainder of the life span.

 Additionally, the juniors with basketball experience noticed the gorilla significantly more than the juniors with no basketball experience; and the group of experienced adults noticed the gorilla significantly more than the non-experienced adults.
 This suggests that if one has had much experience with the stimuli in a visual field, they are more likely to consciously perceive the unexpected object.